alexssh/figwidgets-monorepo/src/widgets/TypeModeler/ABOUT.md

 # ERD Modeler

-FigJam widget to design Entity-Relationship Diagrams (ERDs) and data bases.
+FigJam Widget: Design Entity-Relationship Diagrams (ERDs) and Databases with Ease.

-- Design diagrams with 6-cells tables (key, name, type, mandatory, default, description)
+- Design diagrams using 6-cell tables (key, name, type, mandatory, default, description)
-- Use connectors for each table entry, link and build relationships
+- Connectors for each table entry to link and build relationships
-- Customise the appearance: hide or show a description, change type colours
+- Customizable appearance: show or hide descriptions, change type colors
 - Dark mode support

 ## What this widget is good for:

-- Types and entity modelling like interfaces and databases
+- Types and Entity Modeling: Create clear and organized models for interfaces and databases, facilitating efficient design and development processes.
-- Any kind of entity–relationship diagrams (ERD)
+- Entity-Relationship Diagrams (ERD): Craft any kind of ERD to visualize the structure and relationships between entities in a database or system.

 ## Feedback

 Like it?
 Found bugs?
-Feature request?
+Have a feature request?
 Please leave a comment below!

 ## Tags